 Landlords apply for a forgivable loan administered through the Canada Mortgage and Housing Corporation (CMCH) that would cover 50% of rent payments for April, May and June for eligible businesses.
 Landlords must also agree to reduce rent by at least 75 per cent and not evict tenants during the three month period.

-The Landlord would be responsible for half of the remaining rent (25 % of the total), with tenants responsible for the half (25% of the total).
+The Landlord would be responsible for half of the remaining rent (25 % of the total), with tenants responsible for the other half (25% of the total).

 In its Spring Fiscal Update, the Ontario government announced the following measures to support small businesses: